Vehicle registration plates of Israel

-An Israeli vehicle registration plate, or an Israeli license plate, is a vehicle registration plate, a metal or plastic plate or plates attached to a motor vehicle or trailer, used in Israel for official identification purposes.
+In Israel, vehicle registration plates are used on motor vehichles and trailers for official identification purposes.

 Israeli registration plates are issued by various approved licensing firms, like Dinamometer, and according to Specification no. 327 of the Standards Institute of Israel.
 Most regulations regarding Israeli vehicle registration plates are listed among the transport regulations, issued by the Ministry of Transport and Road Safety.
 These regulations define the proper placement of the plates, as well as other issues concerning the usage of the plates.

 Appearance

 Civil registration plates

 Israeli civil registration plates are rectangular with reflecting yellow background and embossed with black registration number.
 Under the first dash of the registration number (see below form of registration numbers) there is a stamp of approval of the Standards Institute of Israel.
 On the left side of the plate there is a euroband embossed with the Israeli flag and beneath it the letters IL and ישראל (Israel) written in Hebrew and below it إسرائيل (Israel) written in Arabic.
 Old plates do not hold this euroband.
-In American standard plates (300 x 150mm), the digits are narrower and the blue rectangle is at the bottom of the plate, as the letters are to the right of the flag.
+In American standard plates (300 × 150 mm), the digits are narrower and the blue rectangle is at the bottom of the plate, as the letters are to the right of the flag.

 These plates are issued to Israeli citizens, whether they live in Israel-proper (including annexed territories of Golan Heights and East Jerusalem) or in the West Bank, as well as to Syrian citizens inhabiting in the Golan Heights, and Palestinian residents of East Jerusalem.
 Vehicles with this format of license plates are free to cross the Green Line, but not into the Gaza Strip unless they receive a permit from COGAT.
 Palestinians living in the West Bank and Gaza Strip are issued a different registration plate format by the Palestinian Authority.
 The owners of these vehicles need to apply for a permit from COGAT if they want to cross the Green Line or exit the Gaza Strip.

-Vehicles registered in Israel often use 'disguised' plates, either remade black on white without the blue band, or with the blue band covered, when travelling outside of the country.
+Vehicles registered in Israel often use "disguised" plates, either remade black on white without the blue band, or with the blue band covered, when travelling outside of the country.

-Current format- 8 digits
+Current format—eight digits

 Current civil registration numbers (since July 2017) consist of eight digits, separated by dashes between the third and fourth digits and between the fifth and sixth digits (XXX-XX-XXX).

-In this format, The first 6 digits are the registration code. the last two digits are the series of the license plate start from 01 and only go up when the first 6 digits reach their limit (999-99-9##).
+In this format, the first six digits are the registration code.
+The last two digits are the series of the license plate, which start from 01 and only go up when the first six digits reach their limit (999-99-9##).
 Thus, the code pattern follow this: